"Signs of Moral Decay"

 The movie’s endorsement of teenage sex and the homosexual agenda, and its anti-Christian detour, takes away from the story’s main plot, which is the budding romance between Nick and Norah.
 It injects a gratuitous political correctness that is meant to proselytize teenagers and young adults into a heinous form of paganism.
 Such paganism opposes the Jewish, Christian and biblical roots on which Western Civilization rests.
 This movie may not be as graphic as recent R-rated teen comedies, but it still offers nothing valuable to replace these God-given foundations.
 Ultimately, it is an empty, unsuccessful work with an offensive side agenda that shows the signs of our world’s moral decay.
 Eventually, NICK AND NORAH’S INFINITE PLAYLIST will be hurled into the trashcan of cinematic history.

+In NICK AND NORAH’S INFINITE PLAYLIST, a lovelorn teenager in New York City named Nick finds a budding romance with a girl, Norah, who shares his musical taste.
+Nick’s ex-girlfriend, who dumped him, sees Nick with Norah while they and their other friends enjoy a night on the town.
+She tries to derail the new romance.
+Meanwhile, Nick and his two homosexual friends try to help Norah find her missing drunken friend, Caroline.
+While they hunt for Caroline, they go on an all-night quest to find the secret show of a popular alternative band called Fluffy.
 This movie might have made an enjoyable comedy were it not for its insipid promotion of underage teenager sexuality, including homosexuality.
 Also, none of these teenagers have any proper adult supervision, yet they spend all night in downtown Manhattan.
 Finally, the filmmakers seem to have a politically correct agenda favoring the acceptance of homosexuality.
 Worse, during the night, the characters run across a lewd, avant-garde homosexual production mocking Christmas.
 This, coupled with the promotion of teen sex, indicates the movie’s agenda is not entertainment, but to destroy Christianity and subvert society’s moral, biblical foundations.